-We Offer Comprehensive, Limited and Phase I (Interceptive) Orthodontic Treatment in Ontario, CA
+We Offer Comprehensive, Limited and Phase I (Interceptive) Orthodontic Treatment in South Ontario

 The American Association of Orthodontists recommends that children have their first evaluation with an orthodontist at seven years of age.
 If there is something evident earlier that does not look right, then an earlier evaluation can also be done.
 Through this evaluation, the optimal time to start orthodontic treatment can be determined by the orthodontist.